hotschedules/gettingstarted/docs/rbc-cli.md

 #### install-app

-Install a global app into custom namespace.
+Install a global app into a custom namespace.

 Note:

 * --name flag is optional.
-If name is not specified, it defaults to the original name specified by the publisher (if the app's global name is testNamespace.appname, appname will be the name given to the app in your namespace).
+If name is not specified, it defaults to the original name specified by the publisher (ex. if the app's global name is testNamespace.appname, appname will be the name given to the app in your namespace).
 * An app can be installed into a namespace multiple times as long as the name given to the app (specified by the --name flag) is unique.

 ##### Signature